deckhouse/sds-node-configurator/docs/FAQ.md

 The complete list of expected values is available in the [LVMVolumeGroup](./cr.html#lvmvolumegroup) resource description.

-## Device disconnection in Volume Group
+## What happens if I disconnect one of the devices in a Volume Group?
+Will the corresponding LVMVolumeGroup resource be deleted?

 The [LVMVolumeGroup](./cr.html#lvmvolumegroup) resource exists as long as the corresponding Volume Group exists.
 As long as at least one device exists, the Volume Group is preserved but marked as non-functional.
 The current state is reflected in the `status` field of the resource.

 After restoring the disconnected device on the node, the LVM Volume Group will restore functionality, and the corresponding [LVMVolumeGroup](./cr.html#lvmvolumegroup) resource will display the current state.

-## Transferring control of existing LVM Volume Group to controller
+## How do I transfer control of an existing LVM Volume Group to the controller?

 Add the LVM tag `storage.deckhouse.io/enabled=true` to the LVM Volume Group on the node: